SICILY

 Description

 Also in Sicily (as well as Umbria) this white variety has claim to be related to Garganega.
-Orinally of Greek origin, first introduced to Sicliy and then spreading through the peninsular up to the Veneto.
+Originally of Greek origin, first introduced to Sicily and then spreading through the peninsular up to the Veneto.
 Although of good potential in quality terms its diffusion in Sicily is surprisingly limited (mostly to the west).

 Principle Wines